MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/migration/hockeyapp/index.md

 # HockeyApp Migration

 Migrating your HockeyApp account to Mobile Center.
+[Click here for a high-level overview](https://www.hockeyapp.net/mobile-center/about/).

 ## Spring 2017